UPCOMING WEBINAR (11/17) | A Personal Definition of Success

 WorkProud

-WorkProud, which helps companies craft an inspired workplace culture through communication, recognition and rewards, presents a monthly webinar featuring experts on workplace issues from around the country.
-It’s always free, and there’s usually a great giveaway just for tuning in.
+WorkProud presents a monthly webinar, hosted by CEO Michael Levy and featuring experts on workplace issues from around the country.
+It’s always free, and there’s usually a great giveaway just for taking part.
 Watch for details about upcoming sessions in our monthly newsletter.
 If you don’t already subscribe, sign up here.

 At WorkProud, we leverage technology to: